-- The Default category and protocol filters are enforced from 8:00 a.m. to 5:00 p.m., Monday through Friday. - The Basic category filter and Basic Security protocol filter are enforced from 5:00 p.m. to 8:00 a.m.
+- The Default category and protocol filters and the Monitor Only cloud app filter are enforced from 8:00 a.m. to 5:00 p.m., Monday through Friday. - The Basic category filter, Basic Security protocol filter, and Monitor Only cloud app filter are enforced from 5:00 p.m. to 8:00 a.m.
 Monday through Friday.
-Note that when an enforcement period spans midnight, you must create 2 time blocks: one ending at 24:00 (midnight) and another starting at 00:00 (midnight). - The Monitor Only category and protocol filters are enforced on Saturday and Sunday, permitting access to all sites. - 5.
-Select each time block in turn.
-The category and protocol filter enforced during that period are displayed in the bottom portion of the screen.
+Note that when an enforcement period spans midnight, you must create 2 time blocks: one ending at 24:00 (midnight) and another starting at 00:00 (midnight). - The Monitor Only filters are enforced on Saturday and Sunday, permitting access to all sites.

+5. Select each time block in turn.
+The filters enforced during that period are displayed on the corresponding tabs.